 Reading Time: 6 minutes

-We first met Dušan at a Serbian wine expo while we were in Kragujevac, Serbia.
-We have been following his website Wines of Balkans for a few years and the information proved invaluable as we made our way through the region over three months in the Spring of 2016.
+We first met Dušan Jelić at a Serbian wine expo in Kragujevac, Serbia.
+Prior to that, we were already following his website Wines of Balkans for a few years.
+The information on Wines of Balkans was invaluable as we made our way through the region over three months in the Spring of 2016.
 Dušan has been very giving of his time and knowledge during the short period we have known him.
 He has tremendous insight on wines from this area that is still unknown to most of the world.

 Dušan Jelić: A Perspective on Balkan Wine